taehoonlee/easyDL/Readme.md

 `model = EASYDL(data, labels, model or model signature, options)`<br />
 trains a deep neural network in supervised manner and returns the model.<br />
 `model = EASYDL(data, labels, model or model signature, options, testdata, testlabels)`<br />
-works in the same manner except that the test accuracy is reported after each epoch.
+works in the same manner except that the test accuracy is reported after each epoch.<br />
 `model = EASYDL(data, [], model or model signature, options)`<br />
 constructs an unsupervised neural network (one layer autoencoder only in current version).<br />
 `model = EASYDL(data, labels, model or model signature, options, testdata, testlabels)`<br />